Absolute First Album: Critical reception

 Reviewing the Breaking Heart reissue, a Bugs! staff writer calls the album a "turning point showing the essence of fresh electronic music", in addition to naming the album's slower offerings such as "Good Person" and "Falling U" as high quality songs.
 Members Qri, Hyo-min, and Eun-jung have named "Like the First Time" as their all-time favorite track.
 In 2017, Jacques Peterson of SBS PopAsia named "TTL (Time to Love)", "You Drive Me Crazy" and "Like the First Time" as among the group's best singles.
 Peterson previously opined that Absolute First Album "still stands as one of the best, if not the best, Korean girl group album of the past five years".
 In 2018, SBS PopAsia listed Absolute First Album as one of 10 "Essential Modern K-pop Albums You Need to Hear".
 KKBox Hong Kong also included "You Drive Me Crazy" in their list of 10 classic K-pop songs of 2010.
 In 2024, NME ranked side-track "You You You" at No. 9 on its list of T-ARA's best songs to date describing it as an understated cut from their debut album.
 "Bo Peep Bo Peep" was ranked at No. 5 on the list, "Like the First Time" at No. 4 and "You Drive Me Crazy" at No. 3.
+Amazon Music included three tracks from Absolute First Album in its list of the greatest K-Pop hits of the 2000s: "Bo Peep Bo Peep" ranked 7th, side track "Falling U" placed 17th, and "TTL" came in at 35th.